Thomas Nott

 Sir Thomas Nott (11 December 1606 – 1681) was an English royalist army officer and an original fellow of the Royal Society.
 In 1640, he acquired the remainder of the crown lease of Twickenham Park, Middlesex which he sold in 1659.

-Nott was eldest son of Roger Nott of London, and attended Merchant Taylors' School, London and Pembroke College, Cambridge.
+Nott was the eldest son of Roger Nott of London, and attended Merchant Taylors' School, London and Pembroke College, Cambridge.
 He married in 1637 and later that year bought the manors of Sagebury and Obden in Dodderhill, Worcestershire.